In this guide we’ll take a look at the best secateurs for maintaining your garden.

 A tough pair of scissors will prune and cut back some unruly plants, and if you’re just snipping the tips off old lavender then yes, scissors will do the job – but they won’t be much help when it comes to tackling shrubs, and eventually your hands are going to be screaming!

-The best secateurs secateurs will allow you to quickly and efficiently make clean cuts that heal.
-Mangling through a stem with sub-par secateurs will just damage the plant.
+The best secateurs will allow you to quickly and efficiently make clean cuts whilst being comfortable to use.

 I’ve gone through plenty of secateurs over the years, but Felco are the only brand that have lasted longer than a season – apart from the pair I lost somewhere, which I’m still expecting to find at some point.